nordeim/The-Scent-gpt5/docs/outstanding.md

-you didn't update custom.css, though you mentioned the following:
+in your previous enhancemnt run, you didn't update custom.css, though you last mentioned the following:

 systematically update the CSS to match our recent module template changes.